JaywongWang/DenseVideoCaptioning/README.md

 ![alt text](method.png)

+### Citation

+@inproceedings{wang2018bidirectional,
+  title={Bidirectional Attentive Fusion with Context Gating for Dense Video Captioning}, author={Wang, Jingwen and Jiang, Wenhao and Ma, Lin and Liu, Wei and Xu, Yong}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2018}
+}

 ### Data Preparation

 Please download annotation data and C3D features from the website [ActivityNet Captions](https://cs.stanford.edu/people/ranjaykrishna/densevid/).
 The ActivityNet C3D features with stride of 64 frames (used in my paper) can be found [here](https://drive.google.com/file/d/1D6-sDPEkOJX32h0-EclxpiEmiMkNGybo/view?usp=sharing).